tonymih/tonymih.github.io/_posts/2022-01-23-causal-impact.md

 ### Results <a name="overview-results"></a>

 We saw a 41.1% uplift in sales for those customers that joined the Delivery Club, over and above what we believe they would have spent, had the club not been in existence.
-This was across the three month post-period, and the uplift was deemed to be significantly significant (@ 95%).
+This was across the three month post-period, and the uplift was deemed to be significant (@ 95%).

 <br>
 <br>